slaytanic87/vitaLogUtils/README.md

-# PS Vita logging utils to help developing ps vita applications with the open vitasdk
+# PS Vita remote logging utils to help the development of ps vita applications with the open vitasdk

 ## Requirements